Ynn/selfstar/intro-runtime.md

 Let's see how to get the list of bundles.

 Open a browser and go to <{#link_web_console#}/bundles>.
-If the runtime is started you will be asked for an user and a password.
+If the runtime is started, you will be asked for a username and a password.
 The default user is admin and the default passworld is admin.

 ![The Web Management Console](img/intro-runtime/webconsole.png)